InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2023-02-16-Non-One-Dimensional-RPG-Narrative-The-Religious-Village-Example.md

 However, it's important to remember that some players may not be interested in exploring the complexities of religious and cultural diversity within an RPG setting.
 Some players may be more interested in fast-paced action or other aspects of gameplay, and may not be as invested in the details of a village's religious beliefs or traditions.
 Additionally, some players may find it challenging to navigate complex and unfamiliar cultural contexts, particularly if they are not familiar with the historical or cultural references being used in the game.
 As such, it's important to strike a balance between creating a rich and detailed world and providing an accessible and engaging gameplay experience that appeals to a broad range of players.
 Where is the balance exactly?
-This shall be to be the topic of another article.
+This shall be the topic of another article.